 Measurable Goals: Distribute/make brochures available at Town Hall and maintain a list of all recipients.
-Message Dates: To be completed fiscal year 3 and continued for the duration of the permit (FY2021).
+Message Dates: Completed during Permit Year 4 (FY2022) and continued for the duration of the permit (FY2021).
+It was determined that this effort would better coincide with the year 4 permit requirements.